konnov/protocols-made-fun/_posts/2026-04-30-tlc-vs-simulation.md

 post][random-walks-conclusions].
 They are still valid.
 The new TLC simulation mode achieves better coverage than the random walks on two-phase commit, but it has comparable coverage on readers-writers and FPaxos.
-The running times of the TLC simulator are worse than the model checker and the random walks.
+The running times of the TLC simulator with a single-worker are worse than the model checker and the random walks.

 ## Want to talk?